AlphabetsAlphabets/gdb.nvim/FEATURES.md

 # Features
-Currently there are types of features.
-Priority and quality of life.
-Priority is well, priority.
-And quality of life are features which are nice to have.

-## Priority
+The higher they are on the list the more important it is they should be finished first.
+- Identify project root based on common files.
+  - Detect the name of the binary.
+    - Save the name of the binary in a variable per nvim session.
 - Closing the entire tab created for the debugging session when either the terminal.

-## Quality of life
-- Identify project root based on common files.
-  - Detect the name of the binary

 ## Completed
 - (fb9a91) Tab completion for file names when prompts are enabled.
 For both specifying source and binary files.